 You’re looking for even wider investment options.

-You might need to access your money before retirement.
+You might need to access your money before you are age 55.

 You don't want to accept any risk of your investment falling in value.